NOVEL Lung Trial

 The EVLP technique is now routinely used clinically in Europe and North America.
 More than 300 lungs previously thought to be unusable have already been successfully transplanted using the method.

-The process involves a 4-6 hours period during which the donated lungs are placed inside a sterile XVIVO Organ Chamber™ attached to a ventilator, pump and filters.
+In the US, the process involves a 3-5 hours period during which the donated lungs are placed inside a sterile XVIVO Organ Chamber™ attached to a ventilator, pump and filters.
 The lungs are maintained at normal body temperature and perfused with STEEN Solution™, which is a colloid solution that contains nutrients, proteins and electrolytes, with or without red blood cells, depending upon choice of protocol.
 The warming and reperfusion period allows time for the lung to re-establish a near physiologic environment whilst the unique composition of the perfusate facilitates maintenance of homeostasis and removal of excess water in the lung.
 During the process, key indicators of lung function are evaluated continuously, e.g. gaseous exchange, airway pressure and lung compliance.
 When they are determined to be suitable, the lungs are transplanted into a waiting patient.

 Advantages of EVLP include